MystenLabs/llm-benchmarks/gymnasuium-server/README-VERCEL.md

 3. Click "Add New" > "Project"
 4. Import your repository
 5. Configure the project:
-   - Select the `neuromansui-server` directory as the root directory
+   - Select the `gymnasuium-server` directory as the root directory
    - Vercel should automatically detect it's a Next.js application
 6. Set required environment variables:
    - Copy all values from your `.env` or `.env.local` file